YuchaoZheng88/YuchaoZheng88.github.io.backup/tryhackme/JrPenetrationTester.md

     <code>SELECT firstName, lastName, pfpLink, role, bio FROM people WHERE id = 2'</code>
 </code>
 ```
-- The INFORMATION_SCHEMA Database: “This is the database about databases.
-It’s used to store details of other databases on the server”.
+- The INFORMATION_SCHEMA Database: "This is the database about databases.
+It’s used to store details of other databases on the server".

 - ``` /about/0 UNION ALL SELECT column_name,null,null,null,null FROM information_schema.columns WHERE table_name="people" ```
 - this requey can only retrieve one column_nmae of the people table.